What's in a name and number?

 Whilst there is an obvious connection between the Shipping Companies and the Southern Railway it was not always the intention to name the new class of Bulleid pacific locomotives after them.

 It was intended, according to Bradley in Locomotives of the Southern Railway Part Two (RCTS), to name the class after British land, sea and air victories of the Second World War.
-Since these, by 1941 and been few and of doubtful authenticity, the idea was abandoned, but not before a trial rectangular wooden nameplate had been prepared for the name 'The Plate'.
+Since these, by 1941 had been few and of doubtful authenticity, the idea was abandoned, but not before a trial rectangular wooden nameplate had been prepared for the name 'The Plate'.
 This was to commemorate the destruction of the German pocket battleship Graf Spee by H.M Cruisers Exeter, Ajax and Achilles.

 Capital cities of the UK and the Commonwealth were considered, but in the end it was the suggestion of the chairman of the Union Castle Line to use the names of shipping companies which regularly called in peacetime at Southampton.